This document describes what’s needed to create and deploy a typical Model in Image domain.

 Use a Persistent Volume Claim (PVC):

 This method is for advanced use cases only.
-Supply WDT model YAML, variable, or archive files
+Supply WDT model YAML, variables, or archive files

 in a Persistent Volume Claim